Divert bats to safe crossing points over or under roads/railways with plantings or fencing

 Background information and definitions

 Linear features such as hedgerows and treelines provide important commuting routes for bats (e.g. Limpens & Kapteyn 1991, Verboom & Huitema 1997, Downs & Racey 2006).
-Roads can fragment these commuting routes cutting off important habitat.
-Attempts may be made to divert bats from their original commuting routes to crossing structures or safe crossing places along roads, by planting tree lines or hedgerows, or installing fences.
-Berthinussen & Altringham (2012) found that although diverted bats were not recorded directly, very few bats used two underpasses where attempts had been made to divert bats to them with plantings.
-Conversely, very high numbers of bats were found using an underpass constructed on an original flight path.
+Roads or railways can fragment these commuting routes cutting off important habitat.
+Attempts may be made to divert bats from their original commuting routes to crossing structures or safe crossing places along roads/railways, by planting tree lines or hedgerows, or installing fences.
+Berthinussen & Altringham (2012) found that although diverted bats were not recorded directly, very few bats used two underpasses below roads where attempts had been made to divert bats to them with plantings.
+Conversely, high numbers of bats were found using an underpass constructed on an original flight path.

 Berthinussen A. & Altringham J. (2012) Do bat gantries and underpasses help bats cross roads safely?
 PLoS ONE, 7,e38775.